MewsSystems/gitbook-connector-api/websockets.md

 #### Reservation event

-If the Connector integration is configured to receive reservation updates, it will receive events whenever a reservation is updated \(created, updated, cancelled etc\).
+If the Connector integration is configured to receive reservation updates, it will receive events whenever a reservation is updated \(created, updated, canceled etc\).

 | Property | Type |  | Description |
 | --- | --- | --- | --- |